-For the purpose of decision-making in matters of professional nature, as well as to provide expert assistance to the Ministry of Education, Science, Culture and Sports in the decision-making procedures and preparation of regulations in the field of education, the Government of Montenegro has established a National Council for Education, in line with the General Law on Education.
+For the purpose of decision-making in matters of professional nature, as well as to provide expert assistance to the Ministry of Education in the decision-making procedures and preparation of regulations in the field of education, the Government of Montenegro has established a National Council for Education, in line with the General Law on Education.

 For the purpose of upgrading the system of qualifications, approval and classification of qualifications into the Qualification Framework at all levels, including those acquired by completing upper secondary education curricula, the Government of Montenegro has established a Council for Qualifications in accordance with Law on National Qualification Framework.